LinqDan/Mono.Data.OdbcCore/README.md

 Mono.Data.OdbcCore

-ODBC for .Net Core is based on old version of Mono prior to Mono including parts from of .Net Reference source.
+ODBC for .Net Core is based on old version of Mono prior to Mono including parts from the .Net Reference source.

 A better implementation would be based on the .NET Framework Reference Source.